Many Religions. Many Cultures. One Voice.

 ABOUT THE SALAAM-SHALOM MUSIC PROJECT

-The Salaam-Shalom Music Project comprises distinguished artists from Chicago's Arab and Muslim professional musician community and the Maxwell Street Klezmer Band.
-Drawing upon the traditional melodies of the Middle East and South Asia combined with klezmer (Jewish music from Eastern Europe) and Sephardic music (Medieval Judeo-Spanish), Salaam-Shalom–which means "peace" in Arabic and Hebrew–affirms the possibilities for mutual learning, enrichment and good will among Muslims, Jews, and Christians.
+The Salaam-Shalom Music Project comprises distinguished musicians and singers from Chicago's different faith communities: Muslim, Jewish, and Christian.
+Drawing upon the traditional melodies of the Middle East and South Asia combined with klezmer (Jewish music from Eastern Europe), these musicians demonstrate the possibilities of interfaith harmony through musical collaboration.
+The group's name, "Salaam-Shalom" means "peace" in Arabic and Hebrew, affirming the possibility of mutual learning, enrichment, and good will among all faiths.

-heritage through music.
-The musicians include first-and second-generation artists from Egypt, Pakistan, Jordan (Palestine), and the former Soviet Union.
+The musicians teach each other about their own folk music heritage and then share their efforts with the audience.
+They include first-and second-generation artists from the Middle East, East Asia, and the former Soviet Union.
 This all-acoustic ensemble draws from the wellsprings of ancestral folk songs and dances for their creativity.
-The Oud (lute), Daf (hand-held drum), Ney (Egyptian flute), and Arabic dancers join the violin, clarinet, accordion and double bass to create an entrancing atmosphere of spirit and spirituality.
+The Qanun (zither), Daf (hand-held drum), and Ney (Egyptian flute) join the violin, clarinet, accordion and double bass to create an entrancing atmosphere of spirit and spirituality.

 Photo Credit: David Sutton Studios